 Measuring Up by Lily LaMotte and Ann Xu

-Kids who love to watch cooking competitions will want to add this to their summer reading list for 2024.
+Kids who love to watch cooking competitions will want to add this to their summer reading list.
 Cici needs to raise money to bring her grandmother from Taiwan to visit her in Seattle.
 Winning a cooking contest might just be the answer!
 (Grades 2–6)

 Buy it: Measuring Up